dgaydukov/cert-ocpjp11/files/ocpjp11.md

 Don't confuse (see [javadoc for queue](https://docs.oracle.com/javase/6/docs/api/java/util/Queue.html))
 * head - start of the queue, from where you read & remove elements
-* tail - end of the queue, where you add new elements.
+* tail - end of the queue, where you add new elements. how to remember: What people in the United States commonly call a line, as in the thing you stand in at the post office, people in other English speaking countries call a queue.
+So, it's easier for Americans to keep the terminology straight if you substitute "line" for "queue."
+In other words, when you are in the head, or front, of the line, you are the next to be called.
 So if we have a queue[1,2,3], 1 - is head, 3 - tail.
 If we add 4, it would be added to tail, after 3 If you want to implement queue(FIFO) - use `Queue` interface or `Deque`, if you want to implement stack(LIFO) - use `Deque` interface. `Deque` is child of `Queue` it extends it to work from both ends.
 All methods divides on 2 types.
 Some throws exception, others just return null/false